 Plan Description - Imagine Schools, Inc., on behalf of the School, participates in two cost-sharing, multiple employer postemployment benefit plans administered by the School Employees Retirement System (SERS) for non-certificated retirees and their beneficiaries, a Health Care Plan and a Medicare Part B Plan.
-The Health Care Plan includes hospitalization and physicians' fees through several types of plans including HMO's, PPO's, Medicare Advantage, and traditional indemnity plans.
-A prescription drug program is also available to those who elect health coverage.
+The Health Care Plan includes hospitalization and physicians' fees through several types of plans including HMO's, PPO's, Medicare Advantage, and traditional indemnity plans. prescription drug program is also available to those who elect health coverage.
 SERS employs two third-party administrators and a pharmacy benefit manager to manage the self-insurance and prescription drug plans, respectively.
-The Medicare Part B Plan reimburses Medicare Part B premiums paid by eligible retirees and beneficiaries as set forth in Chapter 3309.69 of the Ohio Revised Code.
+The Medicare Part B Plan reimburses Medicare Part B premiums paid by eligible retirees and beneficiaries as set forth in Section 3309.69 of the Ohio Revised Code.
 Qualified benefit recipients who pay Medicare Part B premiums may apply for and receive a monthly reimbursement from SERS.
 The reimbursement amount is limited by statute to the lesser of the January 1, 1999 Medicare Part B premium or the current premium.

-The Medicare Part B premium for calendar year 2009 was \$96.40 and SERS' reimbursement to retirees was \$45.50.
+The Medicare Part B premium for calendar year 2011 (latest information available) was \$96.40 for most participants, but could be as high as \$369.10 per month depending on their income and the SERS' reimbursement to retirees was \$45.50.
 Benefit provisions and the obligations to contribute are established by the System based on authority granted by State statute.
 The financial reports of both Plans are included in the SERS Comprehensive Annual Financial Report which is available by contacting SERS at 300 East Broad St., Suite 100, Columbus, Ohio 43215-3746.
-It is also posted on the SERS' Ohio website, www.ohsers.org, under Employers/Audit Resources.
+It is also posted on the SERS' Ohio website, www.ohsers.org, under "Employers/Audit Resources".

 Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund.
 The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
-For 2010, 0.46 percent of covered payroll was allocated to health care.
+For 2012, 0.55 percent of covered payroll was allocated to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated according to service credit earned.
-Statues provide that no employer shall pay a health care surcharge greater than 2.0 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2010, the actuarially determined amount was \$35,800.
+Statutes provide that no employer shall pay a health care surcharge greater than 2.0 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the statewide SERS-covered payroll for the health care surcharge.
+For fiscal year 2012, the actuarially determined amount was \$35,800.